If you or a loved one has been the victim of a pedestrian accident, contact the personal injury attorneys at Branch & Dhillon, P.C.

 Pedestrian accidents are often fatal.
 The weight, speed, and sudden impact of a car all make it difficult for a pedestrian to survive the collision.
 Even if the pedestrian does survive, these types of accidents usually lead to extensive and lifelong injuries.

-If you or a loved one has been the victim of a pedestrian accident, contact the personal injury attorneys at Branch & Dhillon, P.C.
-We have years of experience helping accident victims receive compensation for their pain and suffering, medical bills, loss of income, and other damages.
+At Branch & Dhillon, P.C., we have years of experience helping accident victims receive compensation for their pain and suffering, medical bills, loss of income, and other damages.
 Contact us today to schedule a free consultation.

 Number of Pedestrian Accidents Each Year